Microsoft support and procurement team reviewing a renewal on a laptop

 What are the Microsoft Unified Support tiers?

-Is third party Microsoft support a real option?
+Is third party Microsoft support worth it?

-The full microsoft ea renewal playbook framework from the Microsoft Practice.
+The full Microsoft EA Renewal Playbook framework from the Microsoft Advisory.

 Microsoft renewal moves, the EA framework, the M365 SKU framework, the Copilot framework, and the buyer side moves across the full Microsoft estate.